Cathal Coughlan (musician): Musical collaborations

 In 1991, Coughlan was involved in a collaborative project as known as Bubonique, along with Paul Jarvis of SLAB!
 They brought in comedian Sean Hughes and musician Rob Allum for two further releases in 1993 and 1995.
 The electronic rock they produced parodied current musical trends and they often used alias in the album credits.
 They performed once at the Garage in London.

 In 2011 a collaboration with musician Luke Haines and writer and journalist Andrew Mueller, resulted in the song and spoken word performance The North Sea Scrolls which premiered that year at the Edinburgh Fringe Festival.
 The studio recording of The North Sea Scrolls was released on 19 November 2012.

 Coughlan contributed as a vocalist in various ensemble productions.
 In 2002/03 he sang and acted in the musical theatre performance Qui est Fou ? in France, and worked with François Ribac and Eva Schwabe on some of their other projects.
+In 2010, Coughlan recorded a duet with Dave Couse for Couse's solo album Alonewalk.
 As part of 2015's ensemble performance Blood and the Moon, Coughlan performed works of W.B.
 Yeats.
 In 2016 he participated in Imagining Home at the Royal Festival Hall in London, part of Ireland's Easter Rising centenary programmes.
 And in 2019 he was the poetry and music advisor and one of the vocalist performers in Perspectives: Change the World - Bertolt Brecht Songs and Poems.
 That same year he was the vocallist for the Mahler Reimagined performing with the Brian Byrne Jazz Quartet at Dublin's Sugar Club.

 Telefís

 Coughlan's final collaboration, as Telefís, began during the COVID lockdown with musician and producer Jacknife Lee.
 In 2022 the duo released the album A hAon in March and their second album, A Dó, was released after Coughlan's death in the same year.
-Electronic Sound Magazine awarded the two Telefís albums as the best album of the year and both albums also appeared in a number of best of lists including the Irish Times and RTÉ Entertainment's.
+Both albums also appeared in a number of best of lists including the Irish Times and RTÉ Entertainment's and Electronic Sound Magazine chose both albums for their 2022 best album of the year award.

 Personal life

+In the early 1990s, Coughlan practiced abstinence from alcohol and became a vegan.

 On 18 May 2022 Coughlan died aged 61 at the Royal Marsden Hospital in London.
 He had been receiving treatment for cancer in the previous three years.
 He was survived by his wife, Julie.